rust-lang/book/nostarch/chapter12.md

 ```
 $ cargo run
    Compiling minigrep v0.1.0 (file:///projects/minigrep)
-    Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+    Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/minigrep`
-thread 'main' panicked at 'not enough arguments',
+thread 'main' panicked at src/main.rs:26:13:
-src/main.rs:26:13
+not enough arguments
-note: run with `RUST_BACKTRACE=1` environment variable to display
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
-a backtrace
 ```

 This output is better: we now have a reasonable error message.
 However, we also